vt-tlos-pathways/pathways-docs/faqs.md

 ## Hiding Pathways Ratings
 ### What if I don’t want my students to see how they are rated on the Pathways student learning outcomes approved for my course?

-Options #1, #2, and #4 all effectively hide Pathways evaluation from students.
+Options #1, #2, #3, and #5 all effectively hide Pathways evaluation from students.

 To determine Pathways rating levels:
 - Option #1 uses final scores on assignments
-- Option #2 uses performance on quiz questions
+- Options #2 and #3 uses performance on quiz questions
-- Option #4 creates a copy of an assignment's responses and grades them on a rubric unavailable to students
+- Option #5 creates a copy of an assignment's responses and grades them on a rubric unavailable to students

 ## Separating Ratings from Grades
 ### How can I make sure that student ratings on Pathways student learning outcomes are not part of students’ course grades?